Karuma303/Community-Governance/README.md

 ![Dashboard-1 Acc (1)](https://user-images.githubusercontent.com/77154511/129312946-f27015cd-6027-4f7a-8e67-17986ff51fd2.png)
 ![Dashboard-1 Acc (2)](https://user-images.githubusercontent.com/77154511/129312972-f1cf2008-acf8-4430-ab9c-9076a075c67b.png)

-### Using Github to create, discuss, approve and publish proposals
+### Using GitHub to create, discuss, approve and publish proposals

-The involved community members envision IOTA’s Community Governance Github repository to be utilized for proposal management.
-This will serve as a staging area for proposals prior to their final submission to the community nodes and Firefly.
+The involved community members envision IOTA’s Community Governance GitHub repository to be utilized for proposal management.
+This will serve as a staging area for proposals prior to their final submission to the community nodes and the [Firefly] wallet.

-Github is considered a trustworthy source and provides a very secure environment for proposals at this stage.
+GitHub is considered a trustworthy source and provides a very secure environment for proposals at this stage.

 This method should be sufficient for our initial rollout as we await the release of ISCP.